Rinzller/FlightDeck/README.md

 * Keeping DCS updated
   * FlightDeck will automatically check and prompt for update when a new update becomes available
 * Toggling whether VR is used or not
+* Common optimization strategies to DCS itself to give you a few additional FPS
 * Managing kneeboards
   * FlightDeck allows you to drag-n-drop kneeboards from the web, your desktop, or other popular applications like Discord directly into your aircraft
   * FlightDeck allows you to reorder your kneeboards and how they appear in your aircraft